TobyFenn/how-to-make-rain/docs/index.md

 ## Introduction

 This guide provides a comprehensive overview of cloud seeding, its processes, meteorological conditions, and scientific studies.
-I am writing this as a reference to help me at my job.
+I am writing this to use as a reference to help me at my job.
 But it is designed for anyone interested in weather modification techniques.

 This site is a living document, continuously updated with information as I learn more.
 For suggestions, corrections, or contributions, please contact me (toby@makerain.com).

+## Overview

+Cloud seeding is a weather modification technique that aims to enhance precipitation by introducing particles into clouds.

+Cloud seeding has applications in drought mitigation, snowpack enhancement, and hail suppression, but faces challenges in attribution and environmental concerns.

+Hygroscopic seeding uses salt particles to accelerate droplet growth, while glaciogenic seeding uses ice-nucleating agents to stimulate ice crystal formation.

+Common seeding agents include silver iodide, potassium iodide, dry ice, and hygroscopic salts.

+Seeding agents are dispersed using aircraft, ground-based generators, or rockets to target specific cloud areas.

+Cloud seeding is most effective in regions with suitable cloud types and atmospheric conditions, typically requiring supercooled liquid water and specific temperature ranges.

+Measuring cloud seeding effectiveness involves complex statistical analysis and physical evidence, with results often showing modest increases in precipitation.
 <!-- ## Table of Contents -->
 <!--
 1. [Seeding](seeding.md)